wp-plugins/woocommerce-rtl/readme.txt

 == Description ==

-**WooCommerce RTL** works by disabling the default *Left-to-right (LTR)* styles and replacing them with an optimized *Right-to-left (RTL)* version for:
+**WooCommerce RTL** works by disabling the default *Left-to-right (LTR)* styles and replacing them with an optimized *Right-to-left (RTL)* versions for:

 * Admin Area *(Back-end)*.
 * Shop Interface *(Front-end)*.

-In addtion, the plugin overrides the main **Email Styles** to be *RTL-optimized*.
+* Email Interface *(All email templates)*.

+**CHECK OUT THE SCREENSHOTS OF THE PLUGIN TO GET AN IDEA OF WHAT IT DOES!**

 *WooCommerce RTL* is smart enough to not load these custom styles unless the current language WordPress is running is a *Right-to-left* one, such as **Arabic, Persian, and Urdu**.

+The main asset files will be updated each time WooCommerce gets a new upgrade.
+It will always stay up-to-date with the latest version of WooCommerce to ensure full compatibility.

+**Currenly compatible with version `2.3.7` of WooCommerce**

 == Installation ==

-1. Download and unzip `woocommerce-rtl.zip`.
-1. Upload `woocommerce-rtl` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+**From your WordPress Dashboard**

+To install this plugin directly from your WordPress dashboard:

+* Log in to your WordPress dashboard.
+* Navigate to the "Plugins" menu and click "Add New".
+* In the search field, type “WooCommerce RTL” and click "Search Plugins".
+* Once you’ve found the plugin, you can install it by simply clicking “Install Now”.

+**Manuallly**

+The manual installation method involves downloading our plugin and uploading it to your webserver via your favorite FTP application.
+The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+**Updating**

+Each time **WooCommerce** gets updated, a new version of **WooCommerce RTL** will get updated as well, so it keeps the asset files up-to-date.

 == Screenshots ==